Are your Channel Partners Opting-Out of Co-op MDF Opportunities?

 Set Benchmarks from the Experience of Other Manufacturers

 A strong MDF program is going to have a strong set of metrics behind it.
 Often times, when you are building your program, you do not have metrics established yet.

-It is important to know that you do not have to measure benchmarks from direct competitors, but instead, companies that share the same go-to-market strategy.
+It is important to know that you do not have to measure benchmarks from direct competitors, but instead, companies that share the same.
 That is because their partners likely share the same challenges as yours do.

 Measure the program from the detail level so you can report to C-level management with confidence and evidence to support your process.